 The LOE or hammock logic is unique because it spans the entire project duration, and automatically expands and contracts as activity durations in the schedule increase and decrease in length.
 The hammock logic is achieved in Microsoft Project 2013 by linking the start of the first task and finish of the last task to the hammock.

-The hammock in Microsoft Project will automatically expand and contract as schedule updates increase and/or decrease project duration.
-Be aware though that it may take Microsoft Project a moment or two to make the calculation and to display the adjusted hammock accordingly.
-Again, the Microsoft Project hammock works well in the scheduling planning stage.
+The hammock activities in Microsoft Project will automatically expand and contract as schedule updates increase and/or decrease project duration.
+Be aware that it may take Microsoft Project a moment or two to make the calculation and to display the adjusted hammock activities accordingly.
+Again, Microsoft Project hammock activities work well in the scheduling planning stage.
 Project execution and LOE activities is a whole intricate topic of investigation and discussion for another day.